xuyang-liu16/GlobalCom2/README.md

 To obtain comprehensive theoretical computational efficiency, we recommend the methodology presented in the work of [LLM-viewer](https://github.com/hahnyuan/LLM-Viewer/).
 We deeply appreciate their outstanding contribution to this field.

+## 👍 Acknowledgment

+We extend our gratitude to the open-source efforts of [LLaVA](https://github.com/haotian-liu/LLaVA).

+## 📩 Contact
+For any question about our paper or code, please email `liuxuyang@stu.scu.edu.cn`.